Category: Hashkafa

 “Last summer some Jews came here from Holland in order to trade… they came several times to my house, weeping and bemoaning their misery…”These gdless rascals, who are of no benefit to the country, but look at everything for their own profit, may be sent away from here…”

-1863-1945; British Prime Minister (1916-1922), speaking on the cancer that is antisemitism:
+The following diagnosis comes from David Lloyd George 1863-1945, who served as British Prime Minister (1916-1922), speaking on the cancer that is antisemitism:

 “Of all the bigotries that savage the human temper there is none so unwise as the anti-Semitic.
 It has no basis in reason, it is not rooted in faith, it aspires to no ideal-it is just one of those dank and unwholesome weeds that grow in the morass of racial hatred.